jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Some definitions
 (10) In this section,—
   - **member** means a partner, joint venturer, a trustee, or a member of a body.

+### RE 31 When limited partnerships have RWT-exempt status
+When this section applies
+(1) This section applies when a limited partnership has RWT-exempt status.
+Treatment of payments made by limited partnerships
+(2) For the purposes of the RWT rules, a payment that the limited partnership makes is treated as a payment made by the partnership and not by a limited partner of the partnership.
+Treatment of payments to partners of limited partnerships (3) For the purposes of the RWT rules, a payment made to a limited partner of the limited partnership in their capacity as a partner is treated as a payment made to the partnership and not to the partner.
+Joint and several liability for amounts of tax
+(4) A general partner is jointly and severally liable for the RWT that the limited partnership is required to pay if the general partner was a partner in the partnership when the partnership incurred the RWT liability.
+General partner
+(5) For the purposes of subsection (4), a general partner continues as a partner until the date the Commissioner is notified that they are no longer a partner.

 ### Subpart RF — Withholding tax on non-resident passive income (NRWT)